ohler55/oj/docs/Modes.md

 ## :strict Mode

-Strict mode follows the JSON specifications and only supports the JSON native types, Boolean, nil, String, Hash, Array, and Number are encoded as expected.
+Strict mode follows the JSON specifications and only supports the JSON native types, Boolean, nil, String, Hash, Array, and Numbers are encoded as expected.
 Encountering any other type causes an Exception to be raised.
 This is the safest mode as it is just simple translation, no code outside Oj or the core Ruby is execution on loading.
 Very few options are supported by this mode